 dpkg command.
 I run literally two commands and the application was installed :)

 There was a recent announcement about OpenOffice from Oracle.
 I posted a link at HackerNews for an article I read in MarketWire, regarding this “Oracle to move OpenOffice.org to a Community-Based Project”.
-Unfortunately the link does not work any more but you might be able to read a bit about the subject here.
+Unfortunately the link does not work any more.
 In short: